ibm-cloud-docs/Cloudant/offerings/learning-center.md

 In a partitioned database, you define which shard the documents are stored in by supplying a partition key.

-Partitioned databases are not created with the same `PUT /<database name>` API call but with an additional query string parameter: `partitioned=true`.
+Partitioned databases are not created with the same `PUT /<database name>` API call but with an extra query string parameter: `partitioned=true`.

 In the first example, the products database is created as a partitioned database, in the second example, as a standard, unpartitioned database.